navi-language/website/learn.md

 - The `main` function is the entry point of the program.
 - The `let` keyword is used to declare a variable.
 - The `name` variable is a string type, or you can use `let name: string = "World";` to declare it.
-- The `message` variable is defaine by a string interpolation (Like JavaScript) by use "``", and the `${name}` is a variable reference.
+- The `message` variable is defined by a string interpolation (Like JavaScript) by using "``", and the `${name}` is a variable reference.
 - The `println` function is used to print a string to the console.
 - Use `;` to end a statement.
-- And finally, Code style is use 4 spaces for indentation.
+- Finally, the Code style uses 4 spaces for indentation.

 ## Comments